WilliamMiceli/Personal-Rancher-Catalog/README.md

 ### Removed/Ignored

 - Gogs ([Docker Hub](https://hub.docker.com/r/gogs/gogs) | [Website](https://gogs.io/)) - Gitea has far surpassed Gogs in many ways, to the point where I can't find a reason to use Gogs over Gitea, so I don't believe there would be any reason to keep a configuration around for it.
+- Eclipse Che ([Docker Hub](https://hub.docker.com/_/eclipse-che) | [Website](https://www.eclipse.org/che/)) - It currently looks like Che 7 will require kubernetes and other requirements to have setup, and running it on Docker is even more complicated.
+Not worth it to me to try putting it together here.

 ## Notices